heranihacker/Linux-day-1/README.md

 List files with ls:
 ls
-Navigate to the Desktop using cd: cd Desktop
+Navigate to the Desktop using cd: cd Desktop.
-  #Conclusion:These commands form the foundation of my Linux skills, allowing me to efficiently navigate and manage files in a Unix-like environment.
+Conclusion:These commands form the foundation of my Linux skills, allowing me to efficiently navigate and manage files in a Unix-like environment.